-Save Settings to Use this option to save the current router Local Hard Drive: configuration settings to a file on the hard disk of the computer you are using.
+Save Settings Use this option to save the current router to Local Hard configuration settings to a file on the hard disk Drive: of the computer you are using.
 First, click the Save button.
 You will then see a file dialog, where you can select a location and file name for the settings.

-Load Settings Use this option to load previously saved from Local Hard router configuration settings.
-First, use the Drive: Browse control to find a previously save file of configuration settings.
+Load Settings Use this option to load previously saved router from Local configuration settings.
+First, use the Browse control Hard Drive: to find a previously save file of configuration settings.
 Then, click the Load button to transfer those settings to the router.

-Restore to Factory This option will restore all configuration settings Default Settings: back to the settings that were in effect at the time the router was shipped from the factory.
+Restore to This option will restore all configuration settings

+Factory Default back to the settings that were in effect at the Settings: time the router was shipped from the factory.
 Any settings that have not been saved will be lost, including any rules that you have created.
 If you want to save the current router configuration settings, use the Save button above.